ankidroid/Anki-Android/Database-Structure.md

 -- revlog is a review history; it has a row for every review you've ever done!
 CREATE TABLE revlog (
     id              integer primary key,
-       -- epoch-seconds timestamp of when you did the review cid             integer not null,
+       -- epoch-milliseconds timestamp of when you did the review cid             integer not null,
        -- cards.id
     usn             integer not null,